Dr Arwa Abugable

 Key awards

-BSc Scholarship, German University in Cairo.
+An academic scholarship for her BSc at the German University in Cairo.